MJVF/College-Notes/3E3 - Probability & Statistics/4 - Numerically Summarizing Data.md

 ## The Sample Mode

 > The #Mode is useful when we are dealing with [[1 - Data Collection#^ede962|discrete]] or _categorised_ data. (__*not*__ [[1 - Data Collection#^b37fbc|continuous]] data)
-> The mode is the _observation_ (or category, as appropriate) that occurs most frequently in a sample.
+> The mode is the _observation_ (or category, as appropriate) that occurs most frequently in a #Sample.

 &nbsp;